jessegrosjean/SummarizedCollection/README.md

 Swift SummarizedCollection based on b+tree.

 Pretty good test coverage and a start at optimization, but no documentation or real world use yet.
+I plan to use this in my own apps, I don't plan to work to hard on furthur documentaion or polish.
+Might still be useful if this is the structure you need.
+Feedback and enhancements welcome.

 Interesting features: